modusintegration/fintech-devcon-demo-react-vite/README.md

 You can either:
-- clone the repo, and find it [postman/moov-lab-portx-oba-proc-api.postman_collection.json](postman%2Fmoov-lab-portx-oba-proc-api.postman_collection.json) or
+- clone the repo, and find it [postman/moov-lab-portx-oba-proc-api.postman_collection.json](postman%2Fmoov-lab-portx-oba-proc-api.postman_collection.json)

+or
 - go [githhub/fintech-devcon-demo-react-vite](https://github.com/modusintegration/fintech-devcon-demo-react-vite/blob/main/postman/moov-lab-portx-oba-proc-api.postman_collection.json)
 and click the `Download raw file` on the right side of the screen.

 Import the postman collection - once in postman go to file import and find the collection from above.

-Once Imported you should see a collection like bellow, to configure auth you need to click on the collection moov-lab-portx-oba-proc-api, the Authorization tab:
+Once Imported you should see a collection like bellow, to configure auth you need to click on the collection `moov-lab-portx-oba-proc-api`, the `Authorization` tab:
 ![image (1).png](postman%2Fimage%20%281%29.png)
 ![image (2).png](postman%2Fimage%20%282%29.png)
 ![image (3).png](postman%2Fimage%20%283%29.png)

-Note: The CliendID and Secret you need to get an auth token are already configured in the collection variables.

 ## Sample API built with Apache Camel - Core API for Mambu
 Go here to explore our Mambu core api repo https://github.com/modusintegration/mambu-portx-cbs-connector